-It is typical for a mother who is nursing full-time to be able to pump around 1/2 to 2 ounces total (for both breasts) per pumping session.
-Moms who pump more milk per session may have an oversupply of milk, or may respond better than average to the pump, or may have been able to increase pump output with practice.
-Many moms think that they should be able to pump 4-8 ounces per pumping session, but even 4 ounces is a rather large pumping output for a mom who is breastfeeding full-time.
+It is typical for a mother who is breastfeeding full-time to be able to pump around 1/2 to 2 ounces total (for both breasts) per pumping session.
+Mothers who pump more milk per session may have an oversupply of milk, or may respond better than average to the pump, or may have been able to increase pump output with practice.
+Many mothers think that they should be able to pump 4-8 ounces per pumping session, but even 4 ounces is a rather large pumping output for a mom who is breastfeeding full-time.

 It is not unusual to need to pump 2-3 times to get enough milk for one feeding for baby (remember that the pump cannot get as much milk as a baby who nurses effectively).

-Many moms are able to pump more milk per session when they are separated from baby.
-Milk pumped when you are nursing full-time is “extra” milk — over and beyond what baby needs.
-Don’t get discouraged if you are trying to build up a freezer stash when nursing full time and don’t get much milk per pumping session — this is perfectly normal and expected.
+Many mothers are able to pump more milk per session when they are separated from baby or if they are exclusively pumping.
+Milk pumped when you are breastfeeding full-time is “extra” milk — over and beyond what baby needs.
+Don’t get discouraged if you are trying to build up a freezer stash when breastfeeding full time and don’t get much milk per pumping session — this is perfectly normal and expected.

 It is very common to have more milk than baby needs in the early weeks, which regulates down to baby’s needs over the first few weeks or months.
 When your milk supply regulates (this change may occur either gradually or rather suddenly), it is normal for pumping output to decrease.
 For moms who have oversupply, this change often occurs later (6-9+ months postpartum rather than 6-12 weeks).